PackFitter

 Southwest Carry-On Size Limits

-Weight limit No official weight limit; two bags fly free
+Weight limit No official carry-on weight limit; checked bags now cost a fee on most fares since 2025

 Personal item Yes — one personal item allowed (under seat)